Focused Specializations Across Ph.D. Programs

 A Designated Emphasis (DE) is an area of specialization, such as a new method of inquiry, important field of application or focus that maps near the edges, or overlaps with, the traditional disciplinary boundaries that define existing Ph.D. programs.
 The curriculum of a DE thus tends to focus on emerging fields or technologies that are interdisciplinary in nature and, by definition, are relevant to more than one doctoral program.

-The Neuroscience graduate group offer the following Designated Emphases:
+The Neuroscience graduate group participates in the following Designated Emphases:

 Biophotonics and Bioimaging